Angles24/ZodiacWeapons/ReadMe.md

 You will also need the latest version of LlamaLibrary installed in your botbases folder which can be found here https://github.com/nt153133/LlamaLibrary
 (Make sure you update before running the profiles, Kayla is constantly making new tags for this set and you'll need the absolute latest.)

+## Current Progress

+All classes should be coded up to and acquiring the Atma weapon.
+The first Skyfire book is done.
+Working on the rest.